jayinc/docs/content/quick-start/how-speechly-works/_index.md

     parent: "Quick Start"
 ---

+See how Speechly applications are programmed, what the overall architecture of a Speechly application is, and how to use the Speechly Web Toolkit to easily add voice features to a website.

-The Video Tutorial Series takes less than 17 minutes!
-If you don't have that much time, just check out Part 5 at the bottom of this page!
+The Video Tutorial Series takes less than 17 minutes but if you don't have that much time, just check out Part 5 at the bottom of this page!

 ## 1/5 Demo of Speechly in action